Spain

 • Meals: Breakfast, lunch

-The last day of our adventure is a pure celebration of gravel riding, as we follow the coast and contours of the sierras of the Cabo de Gata.
-First we’ll take a single-track onto the agave lined Playazo, a gorgeous sweep of white sand guarded by a Castillo de San Ramon.
+The last day of our adventure is a true celebration of gravel riding, as we follow the coast and the contours of the sierras of Cabo de Gata.

-The afternoon trail is simply magnificent, passing interesting rock formations, white sand coves, and tall cacti with the deep blue Mediterranean always in view on our left.
-After the Faro (lighthouse) of Cabo de Gata the trail drops down to sea level and hugging the lagoon of the same name we are likely to see flamingos, heads deep in sand!
+The trails are simply magnificent, passing interesting rock formations, white sands, with the deep blue Mediterranean always in view on our left.
+After the Cabo de Gata lighthouse, the trail drops down to sea level, and, hugging the lagoon of the same name, we are likely to see flamingos, with their heads buried deep in the sand.

 • Meals: Breakfast

-After a relaxing breakfast it’s time to pack those bags one last time and head to Almeria airport for flights home.
+After a relaxing breakfast it’s time to pack those bags one last time and head to Malaga airport for flights home.

 Back to Top